anamika-sen/anamika-sen.github.io/index.md

 The second stream of my research analyzes the connections between bank ownership and lending behavior.
 I have two ongoing projects that study various aspects of bank lending decisions. <br><br>

-I was previously part of an interdisciplinary team funded by an NSF Growing Convergence Research (GCR) grant to study the sustainability of open source software.
+I was part of an interdisciplinary team funded by an NSF Growing Convergence Research (GCR) grant to study the sustainability of open source software.
 A few of my current projects build on this ongoing collaboration.
 </p>